prosperssidehustle/prosperssidehustle.github.io/pages/pages-root-folder/index.md

 #
 callforaction:
   url: /contact/
-  text: Get in touch with the band!
+  text: CLICK HERE to get in touch!
 Check out all of our social media or just phone us!
   style: alert
 permalink: /index.html
 #